 This patient certification simply confirms your patient has one of the 17 severe health conditions detailed in the Act (see below).
 It also confirms medical cannabis will benefit your patients.
 Your patients can’t participate in the PA Medical Cannabis Program if they don’t have this certification.

 You must diagnose and document your patient as having a “serious medical condition.”
-The Act defines the 17 following as a serious medical conditions:
+The Act defines the 17 following as a serious medical condition:

 2. Review the Prescription Drug Monitoring Program